Kubin2001/OpenGlFrameWork/README.md

 - Removed memory leak when loading textures
 - Texture Manager allows for refreshing textures (it does not change existing ones if png has changed) only if it was removed or the new one was added to folder
+- New UI function ConsumeIFExist(name) that finally allows for safe status retrieval